Gregwar/gregwar.github.io/_drafts/why-robotics-is-hard.markdown

 </blockquote>

-It is then likely that computer scientists will try to fix the problems out with machine learning, while control theory specialists will ask for a higher sampling rate and mechanical engineer will use lighter screws.
+It is then likely that computer scientists will try to fix the problems out with machine learning, while control theory expert will ask for a higher sampling rate and mechanical engineer will use lighter screws.

 That is why to get something working you need to have a critical view on each point, but also being able to take action in both high-level software and low-level embedded systems whenever necessary.